jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/SoftwareManual/dMacEps.md

 represented.
 Since the code is written in terms of a C++ subroutine, the values of the machine epsilon and the power of two that gives the machine epsilon.

-Output from the commands above results in:
+Output from the commands above results in the final values:
 ```
-When Diff = 0, Eps = 1.11022e-16.
+Diff = 0 -- Eps = 1.11022e-16.
 ```

 Diff is monitoring the change in epsilon through each iteration.
 Diff = 0 is the result of Epsilon reaching a very small number